tensorflow/mlir-hlo/stablehlo/stablehlo/integrations/cpp/builder/README.md

 The potentially trickier design points are:

-- How to build Types?
++ How to build Types?
   + A builder for common upstream types would probably suffice.
   + We probably want our own `MakeShape` method for StableHLO types.
-- How to build ops with regions.
++ How to build ops with regions.
   + Can likely take some hints from FunctionBuilder.

-## The rough edges:
+## The rough edges

 ### Should RegionBuilders come before attributes?